HGTV’s New Series ‘Home Town’ Features Classic Home Restorations

 A photo posted by Erin Napier (@erinapier) on

-Some signature products made in Mississippi include a myriad of products made from wood that is grown and harvested in the state.
+Some signature products made in Mississippi include a myriad of items made from wood that is grown and harvested in the state.
 The mercantile carries original pieces such as furniture, butcher blocks, cutting boards, serving trays, coasters, rolling pins, and even toys.
 Antiques sold in the store include curated vintage collections of dishes, silverware, and quilts.

 “We have so many stories attached to every product,” Erin said.
 “We hope everyone who comes to visit will take time to read the stories.
 We choose the products with love.
 They are not just beautiful and cool.
 The things we sell are the things we really love.”